Getting the COVID-19 vaccination

 - refugees, asylum seekers, temporary protection visa holders and those on bridging visas

-- people currently in detention facilities including those whose visas have been cancelled
+- people currently in detention facilities including those who have a cancelled visa

-Healthcare providers won’t charge you any consultation fees associated with getting the COVID-19 vaccine.
+Healthcare providers will not charge you any consultation fees associated with getting the COVID-19 vaccine.

 How do I make an appointment for a COVID-19 vaccination?

-Vaccines are being delivered through a combination of Commonwealth Vaccination Clinics (CVCs), general practices (GPs), state- and territory-run vaccination clinics, pharmacies and Aboriginal Controlled Community Health Services.
+Vaccines are being delivered through a combination of general practices, state- and territory-run vaccination clinics, pharmacies and Aboriginal Controlled Community Health Services.

-Residential aged-care and disability-care facilities may receive vaccines through a combination of delivery options.
+People at residential aged-care and disability-care facilities may get vaccinated through a combination of delivery options.
 This includes in-reach vaccination providers who deliver the vaccine on site.

 The easiest way to make an appointment is by using the Vaccine Clinic Finder.
 This free online tool will ask you some questions to find vaccine appointments that suit your needs.
 You can then find clinics near you that offer a COVID-19 vaccine and book your appointment.